nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### View Feature

-The `view` command involves operations within the UI to display/hide the tutor details panel.
+The `view` command involves operations within the `UI` and communication with `Logic` and `Model` to display/hide the tutor details panel.

 <ins>Implementation</ins>